 Start tracking what you eat each day and you’ll soon be able to figure out how much is the right amount for you.
 Remember track, assess, tweak, repeat.

 Navigating your nutrition can be difficult to do on your own.
-If you feel you need some help with this, and any other health and fitness goals you are working on, book a free consultation to find out if one of my programs could be a good fit for you.
+If you feel you need some help with this, and any other health and fitness goals you are working on, book a free discovery call with me to find out if one of my programs could be a good fit for you.
 CLICK HERE to schedule your session today.

 Check out my interview with the Magnificent Midlife podcast on staying fit and healthy long-term.